 Wildlife Watch List:

-• Glaucous Gull, Iceland Gull, Common Gull, Great Black-backed Gull, Arctic Tern, Black-legged Kittiwakes, Northern Fulmars, Black Guillemots, Atlantic Puffins, Ravens, Common Redpoll, Snow Bunting, Lapland Bunting
+• Glaucous Gull, Iceland Gull, Common Gull, Great Black-backed Gull, Arctic Tern, Black-legged Kittiwakes, Northern Fulmars, Black Guillemots, Greater Snow Goose, Ravens, Common Redpoll, Snow Bunting, Lapland Bunting

 • Ringed, bearded and harp seals, walrus

 • Polar bears can be seen in the region

 • Minke, bowhead, beluga and humpback whales, narwhals

 Expedition highlights and wildlife listed here are possible experiences only and cannot be guaranteed.
 Your Expedition Leader and Captain will work together to ensure opportunities for adventure and exploration are the best possible, taking into account the prevailing weather, wildlife activity and ice conditions.
 Expedition Team members scheduled for this voyage are subject to change or cancellation.

 Not sure what to wear while onboard?
 Visit our shop and gear up.
 We've got layers to keep you dry and warm, breezy wear to keep you covered and cool, and accessories to keep everything packed up and ready to go.
 So, no matter the weather, you'll be better prepared for your expedition.

 Our Gear Shop has an expert outfitting staff and features all the essentials: